Gardening in Northern Sweden

 As an example of season length issues, Sweetcorn is tricky to finish in time.
 It needs every single day of the growing season in order to be ready in time before the first frost, and also needs great soil, fertiliser, and consistent watering.
 We grow it mainly because two separate people told us it would be impossible, and so we now must grow it to prove them wrong.
 We are very stubborn.

+I’ve already mentioned zoning indirectly in the section above but its an important consideration.
 Plants intended for a warmer growing zone can be planted but in spring will likely have had all branches killed, down to the height of the winter snowcover.
-Even being of the correct zone wont stop this however.
-An especially cold (-30C) early winter with high winds blew away the small amount of snow cover for many of our blueberry bushes.
-As a result they have spent the spring and summer recovering with the higher parts of the bushes dried and dead.
+Even a plant being of the correct zone wont stop such damage however.
+In last winter (Dec 2023), an especially cold (-30C) early winter with high winds blew away the small amount of snow cover for many of our blueberry bushes.
+As a result they spent the next spring and summer recovering with the higher parts of the bushes dried and dead.
 We could have put fleece on them but the strong winds catching the fleece would have risked snapping the plants.

-My tactic for the next winters is to create more wind reduction in the garden with strategic features that let the wind through but slow it down.
-If you had them available, I think something like straw bales near the plants would also be great as it would give some protection from wind whilst supporting its own weight and not changing shape before the snow became established.
+Our tactic for the next winter was to create more wind reduction in the garden with strategic features that let the wind through but slow it down.
+I think something like straw bales near the plants would also be great, if you had them available, as it would give some protection from wind whilst supporting its own weight and not changing shape before the snow became established.

 Garden Pests